lkndl/ab12phylo/README.md

 #### RegEx
 If you provide wellsplates mappings, AB12PHYLO will parse plate number, gene name and the sequencer's isolate coordinates from the `.ab1` filename with a RegEx and fetch the user-defined ID from the corresponding `.csv` look-up table.
 To use your own, please consult `--help` and try out your RegEx [here](https://regex101.com/r/Yulwlf/3) or [there](https://regex101.com/r/Yulwlf/5).
 From a bash shell, enclose the terms with double quotes `"`.
-The wellsplate number is also parsed from the `.csv` filename with a RegEx.
+The wellsplate number or ID is also parsed from the `.csv` filename with a RegEx.

-Provide a RegEx to `--regex_rev` and AB12PHYLO will look out for reverse reads, and add their reverse complement to the data set.
+Provide a RegEx to `--regex_rev` and AB12PHYLO will look out for reverse reads, and add only their reverse complement to the data set.

 #### MSA clients and T-Coffee